rorosey/art/README.md

 # art!
-doodles, finishes pieces, sketches, etc
+doodles, finished pieces, sketches, etc

 nothing will be suggestive or nsfw